 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-While not necessarily an exhaustive list, alterations noted at the time of our inspection include the reconfiguration of the kitchen/dining room, the installation of a wc compartment and the reconfiguration at attic floor level.
+While not necessarily an exhaustive list, alterations noted at the time of our inspection include the layout at first floor level and the attic conversion alongside the installation of replacement double glazing.